 In the 1990’s, Pete also worked with Greenpeace Australia as Marine Mammal Researcher, trying to build bridges between NGOs, scientists and users of the sea, meanwhile continuing his humpback whale research.
 He also assisted in a Sydney University southern right whale research program at the Head of Bight (South Australia) and in Western Australia.
 To support his research and expedition activities, Pete worked for over 15 years as a home handyman, part-time writer and photographer.

 The story of how Pete ‘discovered’ the blue whale foraging ground off southern Australia is told on the Our Story page.
 This is now the longest running blue whale research program in the Southern Hemisphere.
 Pete lives in coastal bushland near Portland, Victoria with his wife Susie and son Felix, close to the blue whales and his primary study area, the Bonney Upwelling.

 Pete has authored numerous books, book chapters, scientific papers and magazine articles.
-His books include the Reader’s Digest Explores Whales, Dolphins and Porpoises (with Linda Gibson), the Nature Company Guide to Whales, Dolphins and Porpoises (with Mark Carwardine, Erich Hoyt and Ewan Fordyce), Whale Watching in Australian and New Zealand Waters (with Cecilia Burke, now in its 4th edition).
-His photographs have appeared in various books, and he has lectured on whales, whaling and Antarctica.
+His books include the Reader’s Digest Explores Whales, Dolphins and Porpoises (with Linda Gibson), the Nature Company Guide to Whales, Dolphins and Porpoises (with Mark Carwardine, Erich Hoyt and Ewan Fordyce), and Whale Watching in Australian and New Zealand Waters (with Cecilia Burke, now in its 4th edition).
+His photographs have appeared in numerous books, and he has lectured widely on whales, whaling and Antarctica.